zilverline/sequent/docs/docs/modelling-the-domain.md

 1. Explored the generated `Post` AggregateRoot.
 2. Added new functionality to publish a `Post`.
-3. Added a new Aggregate `Author` and `Usernames` and showed how Aggregates can depend on each other.
+3. Added a new Aggregate `Author` and showed how Aggregates can depend on each other.
 4. Explored how to add tests in Sequent in order to test the domain.

 In this guide we mainly focussed on the domain.
 In the [next guide](/docs/building-a-web-application.html) we will take